Emperor Hui of Jin: Regency of Sima Jiong

-Regency of Sima Ai
+Under Sima Ai

 Sima Ai, of the princes, appeared to be the only one who saw the importance of formally honoring Emperor Hui while maintaining resemblance to impartial governance.
 He continued to try to share power with Sima Ying.

 Meanwhile, in Yi Province, in 303, Luo Shang, after causing Li Te to be ready by offering a truce, made a surprise attack against Li's forces and killed him.
 Li's forces fell under the command of his brother Li Liu, who died later that year as well and was succeeded by his nephew Li Xiong.
 Under Li Xiong's command, the refugee forces were able to defeat not only Luo's forces but also reinforcements sent by Jing Province (荊州, modern Hubei and Hunan).
 At the same time of Li's successes, many agrarian rebellions also started throughout the empire, including one that defeated the forces of the powerful Sima Xin the Prince of Xinye and killed him.

 In fall 303, Sima Yong, dissatisfied that his plan did not come to fruition, persuaded Sima Ying to again join him against Sima Ai.
 While Sima Yong and Sima Ying had overwhelming force, their forces could not score a conclusive victory against Sima Ai.
 Sima Yong's forces were about to withdraw in spring 304 when Sima Yue the Prince of Donghai, the grandson of a great-granduncle of Emperor Hui, believing that Sima Ai could not win this war, arrested him and delivered him to Sima Yong's general Zhang Fang, who executed Sima Ai cruelly by burning him to death.
 Sima Ying became in effective control of the government, but continued to control it remotely from Yecheng.